scorpiodiagrams/maths/wiki/pythagoras.md

 ### Boostng the result
 We can boost this result to work on any right-angle triangle, for example one with a length of hypotenuse of c.
 If the sides are length a, b and hypotenuse c, we scale that triangle to a similar triangle with sides a/c, b/c and 1.
 From that triangle and our result that works for hypotenuse of 1, we know that (a/c)<sup>2</sup> + (b/c)<sup>2</sup> = 1.
 Or in other words a<sup>2</sup> + b<sup>2</sup> = c<sup>2</sup>, which is the full Pythagoras result for any sized right-angle triangle.

-In a sense proving for triangles with a hypotenuse of 1 is as powerful as proving for any hypotenuse, as we easily recover the full result by scaling.
+Proving for triangles with a hypotenuse of 1 is as powerful as proving for any hypotenuse.
+We easily recover the full result by scaling.

 ## Other Proofs